MicrosoftDX/DeviceSilhouette/Documentation/developerguide.md

 ### 1. Installations

-Make sure the following components are installed on your development machine, these are must have components in order to run the service and the client:
+Must have components in order to run the service and the client:

 1. Visual Studio 2015 Update 3
 2. Azure Service Fabric SDK - follow the intructions on [service fabric get started](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-get-started/) for installtion